Earth Notes: Testing an Existing House For Air Leaks (2009)

 Cutting the heating energy consumption by ~2MWh/y would get us to maybe three times the Passivhaus standard for heating and about twice Passivhaus for total net energy consumption.
 That would be an excellent achievement.

-Various measures have already been taken and remain to-do, but major ones include improved insulation of our walls/floor, possible addition of solar hot water, and reduction of heat-loss due to air leaks.
+Various measures have already been taken and remain to-do.
+Major ones include improved insulation of our walls/floor, possible addition of solar hot water, and reduction of heat-loss due to air leaks.

 To this end I wanted to see how big a part reducing air permeability ie unplanned ventilation, might play in reaching my goal.
 Given that the house is over 40 years old and built for public-sector rental, my guess was that it might be leakier than an unhappy government ministry, with plenty of scope for savings.